-- 100.6a Tournaments usually consist of a series of matches.
+- - 100.6a Tournaments usually consist of a series of matches.
 A two-player match usually involves playing until one player has won two games.
 A multiplayer match usually consists of only one game. - 100.6b Players can use the Magic Store & Event Locator at Wizards.com/Locator to find tournaments in their area. - 100.7.
-Certain promotional cards and cards in the Unglued, Unhinged, and Unstable sets are printed with a silver border.
-These cards are intended for casual play and may have features and text that aren't covered by these rules.
+Certain cards are intended for casual play and may have features and text that aren't covered by these rules.
+These include Mystery Booster playtest cards, promotional cards and cards in "Un-sets" that were printed with a silver border, and cards in the UnfinityTM expansion that have an acorn symbol at the bottom of the card.